UIBoard/tools/Drafts/Prior art.md

 - Automation as a solution for updating & maintenance
 - Visual representation of software
-- Interaction (graph navigation)
+- Graph navigation as an interaction technique
-- Prescriptive theory for notation design
+- Prescriptive theory as a foundation for graphical design decisions

-Then we discuss some of the most recent research and zoom in on the specific topic of UI storyboards.
 And finally, in addition to the literature, an overview is given covering features and missing features of 4 related tools that are used in the industry:

 - Webkit inspector
 - Storybook JS
+- Visual paradigm
 - InterfaceBuilder Storyboards
-- Visual paradigm

 ### Literature